In this blog post, learn how to leverage an automated Van Westendorp Pricing Model to inform your company's pricing strategy.

 Say for example you have a new bread product that you'd like to introduce.
 You already have an extensive variety of bakery products within your brand, and beyond this, your competitors have impressive product lines too.
 There are a lot of factors that consumers will take into account before buying from the category, including perceptions of brands, marketing messages, dietary needs, product use, and packaging.
 Their views on price will be driven by all of these factors and more (which you should also determine as part of your research program).

-The aim when deciding on your price point is to find one that reflects how consumers perceive your product's brand credentials, quality, and relevance, but also how it will sit in relation to similar products on the market.
-Too cheap and it will project an image of low quality; too expensive and similar competitor products will win market share.
-Your Optimal Price Point (OPP) will be the one where the highest number of people will feel it offers good value for the quality and will therefore buy it.
+The aim is to find the right price that reflects how consumers perceive your product's brand credentials, quality, and relevance, but also how it will sit in relation to similar products on the market.
+Negative price perceptions can impact success; price a product or service too cheap and it will project an image of low quality.
+Meanwhile, pricing something too expensive could lead to competitor products winning over market share.
+Your Optimal Price Point (OPP) will be the price at which the highest number of people consider your product/service a good value for its quality and will therefore buy it.

 Back to Table of Contents

-A typical Van Westendorp Price Sensitivity Meter will ask four questions about price
+A typical Van Westendorp Price Sensitivity Meter consists of four key pricing questions:

-How to use a Price Sensitivity Meter model to find an optimal price
+How to use the Van Westendorp model to find an optimal price

-Once respondents have been surveyed, their reactions to price points are plotted on a line graph.
-To find the optimal price point (OPP), the boundaries of an acceptable price range need to be defined, and this sits within the Point of Marginal Cheapness (PMC) and the Point of Marginal Expensiveness (PME).
+Once respondents have been surveyed, the Van Westendorp Price Sensitivity Meter plots their reactions as data points on a line graph.
+To find the optimal price point (OPP), researchers need to define the boundaries of an acceptable price range: the Point of Marginal Cheapness (PMC) and the Point of Marginal Expensiveness (PME).

-The Indifference Price Point (IPP) is where 'cheap' and 'expensive' intersect.
-This is the price point at which equal numbers of respondents feel the price is cheap or expensive, and although this price point isn't the advised one to set, it can help in guiding pricing if the OPP is too low for your business needs.
+The Indifference Price Point (IPP) is where 'cheap' and 'expensive' intersect within the Van Westendorp analysis.
+This is the price point at which the number of respondents who feel the price is cheap is equal to those who feel it is expensive.
+Although the IPP isn't advised as the price to set for your product/service, it can help in guiding pricing if the Optimal Price Point (explained below) is too low for your business needs.

-The Optimal Price Point (OPP) occurs at the intersection of the 'too cheap' and 'too expensive' lines.
+The Optimal Price Point (OPP) occurs at the intersection of the 'too cheap' and 'too expensive' lines in the Van Westendorp analysis.
 This is the point at which an equal number of respondents describe the price as too high or too low and is optimal because it would minimize the number of people who would be dissatisfied with the price.

 Back to Table of Contents